April 29, 2022

 Our customers are using speech analytics to improve customer service and increase profits.
 We helped one customer − a top-five supermarket − work out the most common reasons for customers calling its contact centre to complain.
 By changing some product prices, we helped to improve customer sentiment by 10 percentage points.
 And by analysing other customer data we identified a £1 million opportunity for additional revenue through cross-selling.

-Speech analytics technology is being used in more contact centres.
+Conversation analytics technology is being used in more contact centres.

 The technology can help businesses improve their customer service, understand their customers and improve the productivity of their contact centre workers.
-As economies return to normal after the pandemic, speech analytics could become the new normal for customer service.
+As economies return to normal after the pandemic, conversation analytics could become the new normal for customer service.